 What months should I visit Puerto Rico?

-The best time to visit Puerto Rico is generally between December and April, after hurricane season has past and when the beaches are still relatively less crowded.
+The best time to visit Puerto Rico is generally between December and May to enjoy the activities to do in Puerto Rico after hurricane season and before the summer high season when prices are higher and attractions are crowded.

 👉 Want More Local Tips?
 Check out my guide to the best places to visit in Puerto Rico!